goerz/vimrc/bundle/ale/README.md

 linters will be re-run in the background to check your syntax when you open new buffers or as you make edits to your files.

-The behaviour of linting can be configured with a variety of options, documented in [the Vim help file](doc/ale.txt).
+The behavior of linting can be configured with a variety of options, documented in [the Vim help file](doc/ale.txt).
 For more information on the options ALE offers, consult `:help ale-options` for global options and `:help ale-integration-options` for options specified to particular linters.